acend/kubernetes-basics-training/content/en/docs/03/_index.md

 oc logs bc/example-web-go --follow --namespace <namespace>
 ```

-The message `Push successful` signifies the image's succesful build and push to OpenShift's internal image.
+The message `Push successful` signifies the image's successful build and push to OpenShift's internal image.

 In the above command you discovered a new resource type `bc` which is the abbreviation for _BuildConfig_.
 A BuildConfig defines how a container image has to be built.